Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Grid graph

-\end{proposition} Which can be used to give the lower and upper bounds of $f$.
+Which can be used to give the lower and upper bounds of $f$.
+Taking $m=34$ and $n=100$, based on our results\footnote{In this article, we always provide four non-exact digits for the resulted upper and lower bounds (after the spaces)}:

+It can be observed that the upper and lower bounds given in this way are quite imprecise.
+Therefore, we will observe the numerical patterns of these small-scale cases to obtain a more precise estimation.

-The charts below present the values of $f(m,n)$ and $f^-(m,n)$ derived from our results for some specific cases:
+Figure~\ref{fig:f_mn} to~\ref{fig:f_mn4} present the values of $f(m,n)$ and $f^-(m,n)$ derived from our results for some specific cases.

-It can be observed that the average free energy of the model is primarily influenced by two effects:
+It can be observed that the combinatorial entropy of the model is primarily influenced by two effect:

-(1) Boundary effect: The average free energy density is larger for smaller grid sizes.
+(1) Surface effect: The combinatorial entropy is larger for smaller grid sizes.
 This is because an $m \times n$ grid graph can be viewed as partitioning an infinite $\infty \times \infty$ grid graph into an $m \times n$ region.
 In contrast, the infinite grid relaxes adjacency restrictions along the partition boundaries, thereby increasing the entropy contribution from vertices near the boundary.
-As $m$ and $n$ tend to infinity, this increment is approximately proportional to the ``density'' of boundary vertices, $\frac{m+n}{mn}$.
+As $m$ and $n$ tend to infinity, this increment is approximately proportional to the \textit{density} of boundary (i.e., the \textit{surface} for 2-dimensional cases), $\frac{m+n}{mn}$.

+Note that the ``density'' here is understood as the density of the boundary when an infinite number of finite grid graphs are pieced together into an infinite grid graph.
+Therefore, only one of the left and right sides of boundary is calculated, and the same applies to the upper and lower sides.
+In addition, the area is always defined as $mn$, including the case of $k^-$.

 (2) Parity effect: Having an odd length or width leads to a \textit{slightly} higher entropy compared to even dimensions, and this effect is compounded when both dimensions are odd.
 This occurs because, along edges of odd length, vertex selections can utilize space more ``efficiently'' than in even-length cases.
 In a sense, this effect almost only affect the area on the corner, because the existence of any a vertex on the boundary is equivalent to ``reset'' the parity of the boundary.
 Therefore, the parity effect is significant only when both the width and the height are small enough.